skvrahul/SwiggyOrderHooks/README.md

             Customer Name: {cname}
             Total Bill: Rs.{order.bill}
         """
+        print(body)

 # Configure logging (optional)
 logging.basicConfig(level = logging.DEBUG, filename='swiggy_listener.log')

+# Login with your credentials
 rid = 12345 # replace with your RID
 listener = SwiggyOrderListener(restaurant_id=rid)
 listener.login('<MOBILE_NO/USERNAME>', '<PASSWORD>')

+# Add the OrderProcessor we just created
 listener.add_hook(MyPrintingOrderProcessor())

+# Start Listening to orders!
 l.poll() # poll's swiggy orders with default wait time=30_000 (30s)

 ```

 ## Background

-- I own and manage a Beverage brand that is partnered with Swiggy for delivery (subtle plug for [hydra](www.hydrakombucha.com) if you wish to find out more).
+I own and manage a Beverage brand that is partnered with Swiggy for delivery.
+Subtle plug for [**Hydra**](www.hydrakombucha.com) if you wish to find out more!.

 As any owner would, I was interested in diving into data about orders to gather some insights and maybe answer some questions you have about customer's ordering patterns.

-- While swiggy does have it's own (very minimal) dashboard for insights, they fail to actually provide any real insights into ordering history or patterns beyond just aggregating revenues and order counts in the last Day/Week/Month.
+While swiggy does have it's own (very minimal) dashboard for insights, they fail to actually provide any real insights into ordering history or patterns beyond just aggregating revenues and order counts in the last Day/Week/Month.
 Especially at a customer level.

-- Swiggy does allow you to export *some* order data over CSV.
+Swiggy does allow you to export *some* order data over CSV.
 But the weird quirk is that there is a much richer (& imo very crucial) set of datapoints about your Customer that is available while an order is Active or Live(Order Placed up until Order delivered).
 This data for some reason stops being available the moment an order lifecycle ends.

-- Over the course of a weekend I decided to hack together a quick solution that would let me hook into and capture some of this data while the order is active so I could store it in my own datastore and have full ownership of it without relying on Swiggy's opaque layer on top.
+Over the course of a weekend I decided to hack together a quick solution that would let me hook into and capture some of this data while the order is active so I could store it in my own datastore and have full ownership of it without relying on Swiggy's opaque layer on top.
 This library is a result of that, with some refining to make it more usable by others.

-- Gathering this data will hopefully allow me to answer questions like:
+Gathering this data will hopefully allow me to answer questions like:

- 1. What are my top 3 most ordered items via Swiggy
+1. What are my top 3 most ordered items on Swiggy
 2. How are my customers geographically distributed around my restaurant?
 Are there any hotsposts from where I get a larger chunk of my orders
 3. What is the reorder pattern for customers?
 4. What is the average time taken for restaurant staff to prepare an order?
 5. Customer LTV?
  ... and so many more!

 ## Datapoints available:
-You have realtime access to order state and datapoints (unvailable via CSV Export) such as:
+You have realtime access to order state and datapoints (previously unvailable via CSV Export) such as:
+ - `Customer ID`
- - Customer ID
+ - `Customer Lat/Long`
- - Customer lat, long (this somewhat concerns me.
+    - (this somewhat concerns me.
 IMO Swiggy should NOT be exposing this in their partner facing API.
 But as a restaurant owner, this allows me to gather some additional insights so I won't raise my voice for now :) )
- - State changes:
+ - **State Changes**:
-    - Order State
+    - `Order State`
-    - Delivery State
+    - `Delivery State`
- - Look in `swiggy_order_hooks.model` for the full data model that is available.
+ - Look in [`swiggy_order_hooks.model`](./swiggy_order_hooks/model) for the full data model that is available.

-## Gotchas and notes of Caution:
+## Gotchas and Notes of Caution:
  - This is not an official API or client for Swiggy Restaurant Partner.
 Their API Contract and Data model may change anytime causing this to break.
 Since, I will be using this library myself too, I will try my best to keep it updated to minor API Changes.

  - This *might* be breaking their TOS.